-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
-Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-As it happens, Magna International's TSR for the last 5 years was 44%, which exceeds the share price return mentioned earlier.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
+We note that for KKR the TSR over the last 5 years was 140%, which is better than the share price return mentioned above.
+This is largely a result of its dividend payments!

 A Different Perspective

 It's nice to see that KKR shareholders have received a total shareholder return of 42% over the last year.
 That's including the dividend.
 Since the one-year TSR is better than the five-year TSR (the latter coming in at 19% per year), it would seem that the stock's performance has improved in recent times.
 In the best case scenario, this may hint at some real business momentum, implying that now could be a great time to delve deeper.
 If you would like to research KKR in more detail then you might want to take a look at whether insiders have been buying or selling shares in the company.

 But note: KKR may not be the best stock to buy.
 So take a peek at this free list of interesting companies with past earnings growth (and further growth forecast).